 Free Download: My Freelance Contract Template (Microsoft Word and PDF)

 In my experience since I started freelancing on the side several years ago as an independent contractor, most freelance client relationships will continue on without any issues, but there’s always the off chance that there’ll be a miscommunication about something.

 Without a freelance contract template in place within your business, you’re leaving yourself open to non-payment, liability, and potential legal troubles.

 I recommend reading this post all the way through from top to bottom, but if you prefer to jump around, here’s a hyperlinked table of contents that’ll take you straight to each clause you’ll need in a freelance contract.
 And of course, you can grab my free template right here.

-By having a freelance contract (agreement) in place before you start a project with a new client, you're making sure that both you and the company or individual hiring you, know exactly what your relationship entails—and that you're leaving no major room for grey area about what you'll be delivering.
+More importantly—by having a freelance contract (agreement) in place before you start your freelance projects as an independent contractor, you’re making sure that both you and the company or individual hiring you, know exactly what your relationship entails—and that you’re leaving no major room for grey area about what you’ll be delivering.

 It stands to reason that the best freelance contract template prevents potential disagreements and misunderstanding down the line, should your client change their expectations during your contract period, or in the event you deliver a piece of work that’s not what they were expecting—in this event, a solid freelance contract template will keep both parties happy.

 In this post, I’m going to walk through the essential elements every freelance contract template needs to include, whether you’re a writer, designer, marketer, developer, consultant or otherwise.
 And I’ll be pulling from the actual freelance contracts I’ve used for my freelance content marketing business for years, including deals like: